-The IOCH is dedicated to all issues relating to the survival protection and conservation of cultural heritage.
+Conceived by Barbara Faedda (the Academy’s Executive Director) in 2016, the IOCH is dedicated to all issues relating to the survival, protection, and conservation of cultural heritage.
 It is historical, practical, and theoretical.
-It sponsors and encourages research into the monuments, artifacts, and traditions of the past.
+It sponsors and encourages research into monuments, artifacts, practices, and traditions.
 It records losses and destruction of international cultural heritage in all media and across all boundaries, and it funds and seeks funding to aid in research on and conservation of treasures at risk— whether from age or location, natural disaster, urban development, conflict, war, or other perils.
 It is also social, in that it seeks to understand the meaning and value of monuments and objects not only for their value to humanity but also in their local contexts.
 And it is timely, as it spotlights the political uses and abuses of heritage sites and monuments as well as the exchange, transport, and trafficking of material culture.

 At the Italian Academy: The IOCH grows out of the Academy’s long commitment to the understanding of cultural transmission, both close to home and across borders.
 It was inspired by the successes of our deep commitment to bring together science and the arts, as witnessed by our public interdisciplinary programs, since the beginning of the century.
 It takes heart from the worldwide professional appreciation of our efforts to understand the place of works of art in society and of the individual and collective responses to it.
 The IOCH draws together examples of U.S. sponsorship of work in this domain and longstanding Italian expertise and commitment (from the survival of the antique in the Renaissance to that nation’s recent contributions to the protection of monuments in the Near and Middle East).

 How: Sparking dialogue among scholars in archaeology, art history, and architecture, along with technicians, conservators, and experts in diplomacy, law, and protective services, the IOCH embraces both tangible and intangible cultural heritage, promotes awareness of the multiplicity of cultural expressions, and fosters an inclusive and cross-cultural understanding of heritage preservation, management, and interpretation.
-This dialogue is expressed in the daily work of our Academy Fellows (featured here below); in the Academy’s exhibitions and conferences (also featured here below); in multi-year projects (also featured here below); and in presentations now being developed: an online exhibition (on the historical treasures of Amatrice, Italy, flattened by recent earthquakes) and a conference (of field reports on the destruction of art and architecture).
+This dialogue is expressed in the daily work of our Academy Fellows, featured here below, as are the Academy’s exhibitions and conferences; multi-year projects; and digital exhibitions.